elais/CS620/cs620_midterm_study_guide.md

 #### Description
 - Modules that conform to the open-closed principle have two primary attributes.
 	1. They are "Open For Extension".
 This means that the behavior of the module can be extended.
 We can make the module behave in new and different way sas the requirements of the application change, or to meet the needs of new aplications.
 	2. They are "Closed for Modification".
-THe source code of such a module is inviolate.
+The source code of such a module is inviolate.
 No one is allowed to make source code changes to it.

 #### The Liskov Substitution Principle

-- The primary mechanisms behind the Open-Closed principle are abstraction and ploymorphism.
+- The primary mechanisms behind the Open-Closed principle are abstraction and polymorphism.
 	- In statically typed languages one of the key mechanisms that supports abstraction and polymorphism is inheritance.
 	- It is by using inheritance that we can create derived clases that conform to the abstract polymorphic interfaced defined by pure virtual functions in abstract base classes.